Type: nic

 Other device options that are inherited from the network are marked with a “yes” in the “Managed” field of the NIC-specific device options.
 You cannot customize these options directly for the NIC if you’re using the network method.

-See About networking for more information.
+See Networking setups for more information.

 Available NIC types